 If sending by express mail or courier delivery:

 Approximately 2-3 weeks after submitting the application, you will receive a receipt notice containing a receipt number.
 With this number, you can track your case online at www.uscis.gov.
+Be sure that you receive the mailed receipt in addition to the email notification.
+If you have not received the receipt within a month, call or email OIS for advice.
 When you receive the receipt notice, it is important that you check the spelling of your name to make sure there are no errors.
 If you find an error, contact USCIS at the phone number provided on the notice.
-Within approximately 90 days of submitting your application, you should receive an approval notice and your EAD.
-You may begin working once you have the EAD card and the start date on the EAD card has passed.
+You may begin working once you have the EAD card and the start date on the EAD card has been reached.
 Please note that USCIS considers this to be your personal application for benefits and will not talk to OIS about its progress.
-Only if there is trouble with the SEVIS recommendation for OPT can we take any action.
+Only if there is trouble with the SEVIS recommendation for OPT can the OIS take any action.